husteadrobert/amp-app/README.md

 ## TODO
 - Game Widget Name and Difficulty design
-- Change Layouts from Deafult to Admin, MainWidget, and Pages (overflow css isssuse)
+- Add Album Info to Non all song and Widget
-- Style MuseDash Difficulty Buttons to show color of difficulty?
+- LP, How to Use, About pages

 ## Build Setup